terramate-io/terramate/docs/sharing-data.md

 Now any stack on the project can reference these globals on their [Terramate configuration](config-overview.md).

-Now lets say one of the stacks wants to add more globals, to do so we can add globals on the stack configuration by creating the file `stacks/stack-1/globals.tm.hcl`:
+Now, let's say one of the stacks wants to add more globals, to do so we can add globals on the stack configuration by creating the file `stacks/stack-1/globals.tm.hcl`: